What is the Cyclical Ketogenic Diet (CKD)?

-Cyclical ketosis simply means you’re going in and out of keto on a weekly basis.
-Also known as carb cycling, a cyclical keto diet involves one to two days a week of carb-loading.
+Cyclical ketosis simply means you’re cycling in and out of a ketogenic state on a weekly basis.
+Also known as carb cycling, a cyclical keto diet involves one to two days a week of consuming higher amounts of carbs.
 The other five to six days are identical to the standard keto diet.

-Full ketosis isn’t for everyone, and adding clean carbs like sweet potatoes, squash and white rice one day a week keeps your body systems that need some amount of carbs functioning properly.
+Full ketosis isn’t suitable for everyone.
+Adding clean carbs like sweet potatoes, squash and white rice one day a week supports healthy functioning of body systems that need some amount of carbs.

 Cyclical keto vs keto – what’s the difference?

-The keto diet is made up of mostly fats (75 percent of your daily calories), some protein (20 percent) and a very small amount of carbs (5 percent).
-Eating a lot of fat and very few carbs puts you in ketosis, a metabolic state of burning fat instead of sugar for energy.
+The keto diet is made up of mostly fats (70%-80% of your daily calories), some protein (10%-20%) and a very small amount of carbohydrates (5%-10%).
+Eating that much fat and very few carbs puts you in ketosis, a metabolic state of burning fat instead of sugar for energy.

-On the other hand, the cyclical keto diet allows for substantially more carbs than a conventional keto plan.
-The one day spent carb-loading allows your body to reset before you go low carb again the following day.
+In comparison, the cyclical keto diet allows for substantially more carbohydrates than a conventional keto plan.
+The one high-carbohydrate day allows your body to reset before you reduce carb intake again the following day.